Carter Harrison III: Marriages and late engagement

 At the time of his assassination, Harrison was engaged to a young New Orleans heiress named Annie Howard, daughter of Louisiana State Lottery Company organizer Charles T. Howard, who had been worth an estimated $3,000,000, $700,000 of which she had inherited from him after his death.
-The Harrison's had originally sent out invitations for a November 7, 1893 wedding.
+The Harrisons had originally sent out invitations for a November 7, 1893 wedding.
 However, realizing that November elections would be held on this day, Harrison rescheduled the wedding for November 12.
 Harrison was killed two weeks prior to his and Howard's planned wedding date.

 Children

 Harrison and his first wife, Sophie, had ten children together.
 Six of their children died either in infancy or early childhood.

-The four children whom survived to adulthood were Lina, Carter IV, William Preston, and Sophie.
+The four children who survived to adulthood were Lina, Carter IV, William Preston, and Sophie.

 Lina married Heaton Owsley, and became the step-mother of Jack Owsley (who became a noted American football player and coach, as well as a successful businessman).
 She and Owsley had a daughter who they also named Lina Harrison Owsley.
 This daughter of the Owsleys (granddaughter of Mayor Harrison) performed as an opera singer, studying opera under Hermann Devriès.
 In 1912, she married Paul Bartlett, a noted painter.

 Carter IV served as mayor of Chicago from 1897 to 1905 and 1911 to 1915.
 He married Edith Ogden (who would garner note as the author of children's fairytale books) in 1887.
 Together, they had three children.
 Their firstborn died in infancy in 1889.
-Their other two children survived to adulthood: son Carter V (born in 1891) and daughter Edith II (born 1896).
+Their other two children survived to adulthood: son Carter V (born in 1891) and daughter Edith II (born in 1896).